Peloton Bikes Are On Sale for $300 Off Right Now

-Score $300 Off Peloton Bikes and The Peloton Tread With These Extended Cyber Monday Deals
+Peloton Bikes and The Peloton Tread Are $300 Off for the Holidays: Here's Where to Score These Deals

-Cyber Monday flew by in the blink of an eye, but the savings are still in full effect today with major discounts on top-rated items that we can't wait to add to our carts.
+Cyber Monday flew by in the blink of an eye, but the end-of-year savings are still in full effect today.
 As the colder months of fall and winter move our workout routines indoors, we're shopping for high-quality fitness deals to complete our home gyms.
 Peloton, one of the world's most popular and immersive stationary bikes, is on sale at Dick's Sporting Goods right now, with bikes for $300 off — but hurry to score this Peloton deal before it's gone tomorrow.

 Take your at-home workouts for the next level with a Peloton bike — all you'll need is a membership to take advantage of Peloton's vast library of motivating workout classes.
 Dick's Sporting Goods' Black Friday deal takes $300 off the Peloton.